Abigail Janjić

 2022 – Acrylic on wood – 150 x 150 cm

-Spring paintings 1 and 2 are part of a series of six pieces produced between 2022 and 2023 in my studio at the Maison des Arts du Grütli.
-They are painted in acrylic on wooden boards 8 mm thick wooden boards in a square format.
+Spring Paintings untitled 3 and 4 are from of a series of six works completed between 2022 and 2023 in my studio at the Grütli Maison des arts.
+They are painted in acrylic on square wooden panels that are 8mm thick.

 Abigail Janjic